gon-uri/detach_rocket/README.md

 This repository contains Python implementations of Sequential Feature Detachment (SFD) for feature selection and DEtach-ROCKET for time-series classification.
 Developed primarily in Python and utilizing NumPy, scikit-learn, and sktime libraries, the core functionalities are encapsulated within the following classes:

 - `DetachRocket`: Detach-ROCKET model class.
-Optimal model which is obtained by pruning an initial ROCKET, MiniRocket or MultiROCKET model.
+It is constructed by pruning an initial ROCKET, MiniRocket or MultiROCKET model using SFD and selecting the optimal size.

-- `SFD`: Class for applying Sequential Feature Detachment (SFD) to arbitrary data.
+- `SFD`: Class for applying Sequential Feature Detachment to any dataset matrix composed of instances x features (not only the one obtained by unsing ROCKET on time series).

 For a detailed explanation of the model and methods please refer to the [article](https://arxiv.org/abs/2309.14518).